marsch/Architecture/Connectors/AdapterGuide.md

 This action accepts an object as it's input.
 If the incoming object does not have an ID, this action will create an object in the system it is connected to.
 If the incoming object does have an ID, this action will update the object in the system with the corresponding ID.
-The connector should emit the state of the object after the update/insert.
+The adapter should emit the state of the object after the update/insert.

 The naming convention for this action should be `upsert<objectNameSingular>`. (e.g. `upsertCustomer`)